Bowling Green Arts Council

 Special meetings may be called by 1) a majority of the Executive Committee; 2) a written request signed by not less than five percent of the current members; or 3) a majority of members of the Board of Directors.

-Notice of the time, place and exact purpose of special meetings must be conveyed via written notification to the post office address or email address to all members at least twenty-one days prior to the meeting.
+Notice of the time, place and exact purpose of special meetings must be conveyed via written notification to the email address to all members at least fourteen days prior to the meeting.

 The proceedings of all Council meetings shall be governed by and conducted according to the latest edition of Robert’s Rules of Order, Newly Revised.